Chapter 1 : Zebra Angst

 Narcissa turned to see her other close friend, Vesper Hale, stand up after shutting a thick, dusty book.

 “Oh Vesper, how I’ve missed you!”
 Narcissa exclaimed, throwing her arms around the brunette beauty.
+“I’m so sorry, I just…I had so much going on with my family ever since, well you know.
+I didn’t want to drag you all into it too.”

 She pulled back and admirably examined the two girls for a few moments.
 Nixie, like her, had fair blue eyes and silky blonde hair, although Nixie’s hair was a curly wonderland compared to Narcissa’s tame, sleek style.
 Nixie's features weren't structured as perfectly as Narcissa's, but she was still quite comely.
 They both had pale complexions and slender figures that wooed more hearts than necessary.
-If one did not know, they’d assume them to be sisters!
+If one did not know, they’d assume them to be sisters.
 She noticed, however, that Nixie had cut her hair rather short, making her resemble a mischievous pixie.
 Narcissa’s hair still fell well below her waist in a straight manner, additionally shaping out her already thin figure.

 Vesper, be that as it may, did not possess the blonde hair and the blue eyes.
 She instead had long, dark, wavy hair that extended down to her tailbone, completing her marble white skin.
 Her green eyes sparkled in the light of the compartment as she flashed her brilliant white smile.
 That smile had only become more captivating since the day Narcissa and Nixie had come across Vesper in their common room first year.
 She’d dropped all her books and had made an utter and complete mess.
-Ever since they’d helped her tidy up, they’d all clicked, and to this day, remained sisters.

 However, when it came to being the elite ladies of the pureblood society, not all of them fit that established image.
 Nixie, in particular, was a more self-governed spirit.
 In a way, she reminded Narcissa of her dear sister Bellatrix, as they both shared a wild and fierce disposition.
-Although, Bellatrix was almost ferocious compared to Nixie, who simply possessed an adventurous inner being.
+Although Bellatrix was almost ferocious compared to Nixie, who simply possessed an adventurous inner being.
 Lord knew it gave Nixie's parents the hardest time to deal with her unsettling propriety.

 Quite the opposite was Vesper, who was the more calm and composed of the three.
-Always with a book in hand, Vesper flowed with the customary and traditional aspects of the pureblood society, but even she could be a daredevil when the occasion called for it.
+Always with a book in hand, Vesper flowed with the customary and traditional aspects of the Pureblood society, but even she could be a daredevil when the occasion called for it.

 “You two are more beautiful than I remember,” Narcissa said, sitting down across from them.